-- A church requiring their priests to be Catholic (however, requiring a church janitor to be Catholic is not a BFOQ, as religion does not affect their ability to do the job)
+- A church requiring their priests to be Catholic (however, requiring a church janitor to be Catholic is not a BFOQ, as a prospective employee’s religious observance does not affect their ability to do the job)

 - A mandatory retirement age for pilots and bus drivers for safety reasons

 - An employer requiring an applicant to be bilingual, where it was essential to do the job